Amy Bartlam / Kate Lester Interiors

 Interested in getting involved?
 Visit the Renovation Angel website to see if your kitchen qualifies to be donated.

-“Our team will be back in 48 hours to say, ‘yes this is a project we’re interested in,’ or ‘no, unfortunately this kitchen doesn’t qualify,” says Feldman.
+“Our team will be back in 48 hours to say, ‘yes this is a project we’re interested in,’ or ‘no, unfortunately, these Angel kitchens don’t qualify,” says Feldman.
 “If the kitchen does qualify, we created a recycle and rebate program with Miele.”

-“That means in addition to the $10,000 to $50,000 of tax and removal savings you get through Renovation Angel, Miele will give you an additional 10 percent a-la-cart on any new Miele appliance you buy if your qualified kitchen gets recycled by Renovation Angel,” he says.
+“That means in addition to the $10,000 to $50,000 of tax and removal savings you get through Angel rennovations, Miele will give you an additional 10 percent a-la-cart on any new Miele appliance you buy if your qualified kitchen gets recycled by Renovation Angel,” he says.

 Join us for Net Zero ICONIC Home, a year-long conversation about Living Beautifully and Sustainably in a zero-energy home.
 We’ve partnered with AFT Construction, Construction Instruction, Cosan Studio, K & Q Interiors and Refined Gardens to take you on a journey of inspiration, education and motivation around sustainable design and living.
 We’re giving you a front-row seat each month to see the progress and what it takes to develop a net-zero home.
 Stay tuned each month for content, social media coverage, videos, podcasts and special events all tied to sustainability as we bring this home to life.
 Thank you to our premier sponsors: Avocado Mattress, AZ Fireplace/Heart & Home, Circa Lighting, Crestron, Neighbor, Solstice Stone and Sub-Zero/Expressions Home Gallery along with Elkay/Southwest Mechanical.